How to Get the Most from Your Family Photo Session: Real Advice from Real Families

 “Relax and enjoy the process.
 Your kids will feed off your energy.”

-Your session should feel more like playtime than picture day.
-Families who laugh, tickle, and connect during their session walk away with the most heartfelt images.
+Think of your session as time to play together, not to perform.
+Families who laugh, tickle, and connect during their sessions walk away with the most heartfelt images.

 “The best photos we got were when we stopped trying to pose and just played together.”